 13. The number of Corporations in an enterprise [ top ]

-The number of corporations per enterprise is unlimited but increasing the number above 700 is not very easy.
-The max number of corporations that a CEO can start in other countries or directly purchase from others is 700.
+The number of corporations per enterprise can reach above 1000 but increasing the number above 750 is not very easy.
+The max number of corporations that a CEO can start in other countries or directly purchase from others is 750.
+The number is 300 for free players.

 A CEO can purchase shares of corporations on the share market and try to become the largest shareholder.
 Once the CEO is the largest shareholder, the corporation is added to the holdings of the enterprise.

-There is no limit to the number of corporations a CEO can add to her/his holdings using this procedure.
+There is a limit to the number of corporations a CEO can add to her/his holdings using this procedure.
+A CEO can have shares in up to 500 corporations.

-Very large enterprises however are less profitable.
+Very large enterprises however are not always more profitable.
 There is an extra cost involved in the management of a high number of corporations and it will increase with the increasing number of corporations.

 The score of the enterprise depends on the number of corporations but it also depends on the average market value of the corporations.

-An enterprise that has a smaller number of corporations but achieved a high market value per corporation may see a higher total score.
-Having a large number of unsuccessful corporations is not a reason for a high score.
+An enterprise that has a smaller number of corporations but achieves a high market value per corporation may see a higher total score.

 The finance page of the enterprise shows all the income the enterprise receives and the costs it makes.
 It also shows the total income and cost of the corporations it owns and the total profit the corporations have made each game month.